Price & Hours

 - 2 hours to Half Day Time to Spend

 Read about how we rank Things to Do.

-Ever since Chicago built one for the 1893 World Expo, cities around the world have learned that tourists really like Ferris wheels – huge ones.
-In 2000, London built its famous Eye as the tallest wheel in the world.
+Ever since Chicago built one in 1893 for the World Expo, cities around the world have learned that tourists really like Ferris wheels – huge ones.
+In 2000, London built its famous Eye, standing 443 feet tall.
 But Singapore didn't wait long before constructing the Flyer, which trumps its British equivalent by almost a hundred feet.
-Since opening in 2008, the Singapore Flyer has offered visitors 360 degree views of the urban landscape from Marina Bay.
-Some travelers also remark that the bird's-eye view of the F1 circuit is a highlight.
-One TripAdvisor user claims, "It's a great way to get an idea of the layout of Singapore."
+Since opening in 2008, the 42-storey-tall Flyer, billed as Asia's largest giant observation wheel, has offered visitors 360-degree views of the urban landscape from Marina Bay.
+The attraction claims that visitors can catch a glimpse of neighboring Malaysia or Indonesia from the highest point of the observation wheel.

-The Singapore Flyer sits about a five-minute walk from the Promenade MRT station.
-You can purchase tickets online and save yourself a few dollars and a wait at the ticket booth.
-But if you do wait, there are plenty of restaurants and shops at the Flyer's base to keep you occupied.
-Standard admission costs a hefty $29.50 SGD (about $23 USD) for adults; however, there are several package deals that include extras like dinner for additional costs.
-The first "flight" takes off at 8:30 a.m., and the final one departs at 10:15 p.m.
-One complete rotation takes about thirty minutes, and we bet that you'll be snapping pictures for the majority of the time.
+The Singapore Flyer sits a little more than a half-mile from the Promenade MRT station.
+Standard admission costs a hefty SG$33 (about $24.60) for adults; however, there are several package deals that include extras like dinner for additional costs.
+You can purchase tickets online and save yourself a wait at the ticket booth.
+The first "flight" takes off at 8:30 a.m., and the final one departs at 10 p.m.
 For more information, check out the Singapore Flyer website.